 Science is everywhere in today's world.
-It is part of our daily lives, from cooking and gardening, to recycling and using our mobile phone.
-Advances in technology and science are transforming our world at an incredible pace, and your future will surely be filled with leaps in technology we can only imagine.
+It is part of our daily lives, from pharmaceuticals and engineering, to recycling and using our mobile phone.
+Advances in technology and science are transforming our world at an incredible pace, and your future could contribute to the leaps in technology we can only imagine.